• Skip to content

 Read my answer complete with tips on LLC names and links to all 50 States LLC name search lookups

-Which To Decide First – Your Business Name or Domain Name
+Which To Decide First – Your Business Name or Domain Address

-Naming a new business is hard enough, without having to decide and register a domain name also!
-I recommend that small business owners first decide on their business or domain name as such:
+Naming a new business is hard enough, without having to decide and register a domain also!
+I recommend that small business owners first decide on their business or web name as such:

 • If you sell Business to Consumer, decide on your domain name first, because there is a lot of online competition and you want to stand out in search engine results.

 • If your company is brick and mortar, decide on your company name first.
-Domain name options for restaurants and services are adding your geographic location into your URL but not your company name.
-An example of Vito’s Pizzeria (company name) and VitoPizzeriaNYC.com (domain name).
+Domain options for restaurants and services are adding your geographic location into your URL but not your company name.
+An example of Vito’s Pizzeria (company name) and VitoPizzeriaNYC.com (domain).

 • If your business is online-based, first decide on your domain name since that will be the name your customers will associate with your brand.